byronwall/excel-site/_posts/2018-11-25-copy-worksheet-to-get-formulas.md

 Pro Tip: copy an entire worksheet and extract a difficult formula instead of trying to copy it.

 You've got a very nice spreadsheet with some pretty nasty formulas.
 They are contained within a column of data but go here there and everywhere else in between.
-You know that if you just copy the formulas, they will re-reference and breka themsleves.
+You know that if you just copy the formulas, they will re-reference and breka themselves.
 You also know that they are not using dollar sign references correctly... since you never expected to copy them.
 The solution:

 1. Copy the worksheet.
 2. Insert a column to move the formulas where you want them.